jentery/engl391/index.md

 On the topic of genre studies, we will read:

-* Selections of [*Genre: An Introduction to History, Theory, Research, and Pedagogy*](https://wac.colostate.edu/books/referenceguides/bawarshi-reiff/), by Anis S. Bawarshi and Mary Jo Reiff, and
+* Selections of [*Genre: An Introduction to History, Theory, Research, and Pedagogy*](https://wac.colostate.edu/books/referenceguides/bawarshi-reiff/), by Anis S. Bawarshi and Mary Jo Reiff.
 * ["Genre Troubles in Game Studies,"](https://www.kinephanos.ca/2019/genre-troubles-in-game-studies-ludology-agonism-and-social-action/) by Gerald Voorhees.

 Both of these publications are open-access (available online without paywalls).